MediterrAsian.com The Web

 ¼ cup water

 SOAK the chickpeas overnight in plenty of cold water, covered, on the kitchen bench (the dried chickpeas will swell to around 3 cups worth of soaked chickpeas).
-DRAIN the chickpeas well and place in a food processor or blender.
-PULSE until they form a roughly chopped mixture, then add the remaining ingredients and pulse more, scraping the sides occasionally, until the ingredients are well combined and the mixture holds together (don't over process - you still want a bit of texture).
-LET the mixture rest for around 30 minutes.
-HEAT 3 tablespoons of olive oil in a large frying pan over low heat.
+DRAIN the chickpeas well and place in a food processor.
+PULSE until they form a roughly chopped mixture, then add the onion, 1 clove of chopped garlic, parsley, cumin, coriander, 1 teaspoon of salt and olive oil and pulse more, scraping the sides occasionally, until the ingredients are well combined and the mixture holds together.
+HEAT 3 tablespoons of olive oil in a large frying pan over medium heat.
 FORM golf ball-size spoonfuls of the mixture (about 1 heaped tablespoon each) and flatten slightly with the palm of your hand (dampen your hands first to help prevent sticking).
-FRY half the patties (about 9) for 5 minutes on each side until crisp and golden.
+FRY half the patties (about 9) for 4 minutes on each side until crisp and golden.
 REPEAT the process with the remaining olive oil and falafel mixture.
+TO make the tahini sauce, place the tahini, 2 minced garlic cloves, ½ teaspoon salt, lemon juice and water into a small bowl and mix thoroughly to combine.